1951 North Carolina Tar Heels football team

 The 1951 North Carolina Tar Heels football team represented the University of North Carolina at Chapel Hill during the 1951 college football season.
 The Tar Heels were led by ninth-year head coach Carl Snavely, and played their home games at Kenan Memorial Stadium.
 The team competed as a member of the Southern Conference.
+The team was ranked at No. 67 in the 1951 Litkenhous Ratings.